MiaoMiaoMiao3/Event_Scrape/README.md

 ![architecture diagram](https://drive.google.com/uc?export=view&id=1nkhoop7bb8wDr8_b8Q_gng5VKIBkSvkh)
 <br/><sup>Diagram of Integrated Services</sup><br/><br/>

 The architecture diagram above shows the purpose of each service and how they integrate together.
-There are two Python scripts that exist - one that lives on the VM which scrapes the web when executed by a cronjob (Event_Scrape_VM.py) and one that is stored in Cloud Functions, which sends an email with the scraped data content when new data is uploaded into Cloud Storage (main.py).
+There are two Python scripts that exist - one that lives on the Compute Engine, the VM which scrapes the website (Event_Scrape_VM.py) and one that is stored in Cloud Functions, which sends an email with the scraped data content when new data is uploaded into Cloud Storage (main.py).

 ## Setting Up Cloud Storage
 To store the scraped data, I created a new storage bucket with a standard storage class using gcloud: <br/>